 The Financial Aid office is required by federal regulation to monitor student progress toward completion of a degree.
 Being eligible to enroll in classes does not mean the student has an eligible Satisfactory Academic Progress (SAP) status for financial aid.
 Academic records are reviewed for all students whether the student is currently receiving financial aid or not.
 SAP eligibility standards apply to the following financial aid programs:

 The review of a student’s SAP status is based on the entire academic record.
 This includes developmental courses taken at SCC, incomplete courses, withdrawals and repetitions.
 Transfer credit hours accepted by the college will be brought into the SAP calculation as completed credits.

-After each term ends, a student’s Satisfactory Academic Progress is calculated and posted as a notification on his/her HUB account.
+After each term ends, a student’s SAP is calculated and posted as a notification on their HUB account.
 Students are notified via their SCC email account if they are not meeting minimum SAP requirements.

 A student who has not completed at least 66.7% of the total attempted credit hours (see Chart A), or is below the minimum 2.0 cumulative grade point average (CGPA) is placed on Financial Aid Warning.
 The student has one term to correct the deficiencies in SAP.
-The student continues to be eligible for financial aid and is encouraged to seek tutoring or other support services for help.
+During this period, the student continues to be eligible for financial aid and is encouraged to seek tutoring or other support services for help.

 The total number of attempted credit hours are multiplied by 0.667 to obtain the minimum hours that the student must have completed successfully.
 For example: